area17/blast/README.md

 Configure custom viewports in the Storybook preview toolbar.

 It supports an array with the structure found [in the Storybook docs](https://storybook.js.org/docs/react/essentials/viewport#add-new-devices) and it can also use your Tailwind config to generate the viewports for you by setting the value to `'tailwind'`.
+Defaults to `'tailwind'` but fails silently if blast can't find a Tailwind config.
+The viewports can be disabled by setting to `false`.

 It supports the various ways you can define breakpoints in Tailwind using these rules: